Left-conservatism: United Kingdom

 Since the 21st century, the coalition of social conservatives and progressives in the Labour Party has come under strain with the emergence of the Brexit and Scottish independence movements and rising anti-immigration sentiment among the white working class, in contrast to the more accepting attitudes of the more progressive Labour leadership and its pro-European and unionist stances.
-This has led to a political shift with much of Labour's traditional working class voting base abandoning Labour and turning towards the Conservative Party and Reform UK because of a sense of disillusionment with the party, seen with the loss of the predominantly working class Labour-voting red wall to the Conservatives in the 2019 general election.
-The loss of this working class base has also been attributed to Labour's economic shift to the centre in the 1990s and 2000s under Tony Blair and Gordon Brown during the New Labour era and again in the 2020s under Keir Starmer, which led to the creation of the left-conservative Blue Labour movement, a faction in the party which seeks to promote left-wing economics and social conservatism to reconnect Labour with this base.
-Despite Starmer's more centrist economic policies, the Blue Labour movement has been seen as exerting significant influence over Starmer's social policies, leading to the adoption of an oppositional stance on immigration, a focus on nationalism and patriotism, and a more conservative stance on LGBTQ rights and transgender rights in particular.
+This has led to a political shift with much of Labour's traditional working-class voting base abandoning Labour and turning towards the Conservative Party and Reform UK because of a sense of disillusionment with the party, seen with the loss of the predominantly working-class Labour-voting red wall to the Conservatives in the 2019 general election.
+The loss of this working-class base has also been attributed to Labour's economic shift to the right in the 1990s and 2000s under Tony Blair and Gordon Brown during the New Labour era and again in the 2020s under Keir Starmer, which led to the creation of the left-conservative Blue Labour movement, a faction in the party which seeks to promote left-wing economics and social conservatism to reconnect Labour with this base.
+Despite Starmer's economic conservatism, the Blue Labour movement is widely seen as exerting significant influence over his social policies, including opposition to immigration, an emphasis on nationalism and patriotism, and opposition to transgender rights.

-A separate left-conservative tradition existed in the United Kingdom, known as Tory anarchism, which was expressed by George Orwell and the Independent Labour Party.
+A separate left-conservative tradition existed in the United Kingdom, known as "Tory anarchism", which was expressed by George Orwell and the Independent Labour Party.
+More recently, the Workers Party of Britain, a left-conservative party led by former MP George Galloway, was founded in 2019, and saw Galloway make a temporary return to the UK Parliament, after winning the 2024 Rochdale by-election.

 North America

+Canada

+The Parti Québécois, a sovereigntist political party in Quebec with a historic social democratic bent, has experienced a noticeable rightward shift since the late-2010s.
+In 2019, the party voted in favor of "Bill 21", which banned public servants from wearing religious symbols, including the hijab and niqāb for Muslim women.

+The Bloc Québécois, a centre-left Quebec sovereigntist party at the national level, has supported some cultural conservative policies throughout its history, including calling for the exemption of Quebec from the Multiculturalism Act, as well as banning Muslim women from wearing veiling when taking the Oath of Citizenship.